bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

 the function ``DLB_MonitoringRegionStart`` is called, and needs to finish with the function ``DLB_MonitoringRegionStop`` at some point before ``MPI_Finalize``.
 A monitoring region may be paused and resumed multiple times.
+Note, that the Fortran symbols are not case-sensitive.
 Basic usage example for C and Fortran:

 .. code-block:: c